This Featured Hike content

 — Adopt These Trails!

 From canyon to peak, this run gives you a taste of everything the Santa Barbara front-country has to offer.
 Expect rolling elevation gains, with the occasional steep climb.
-It can be a hot slog in the Summer months, but if you time your outing with morning fog it can be quite pleasant.
-During colder winter months, I've started the trail in balmy 70 degree weather, and finished in snow up at La Cumbre!
+It can be a hot slog in the summer months, but if you time your outing with morning fog it can be quite pleasant.
+During the colder winter months, it's possible to start at the trailhead in balmy 70 degree weather, and finish up in the snow up at La Cumbre!